ozmoroz/ozmoroz-blog-hugo/content/page/about-me.md

 I always liked pushing buttons as a kid.
 I was excited by a look of complex machines with lots of buttons and blinking lights I saw on TV.
 When I saw a real computer the first time, I was blown away.
 It was an [ATARI 2600](https://en.wikipedia.org/wiki/Atari_2600) arcade machine, and I ended up blowing all my pocket money playing it regularly.
 When I got my own computer for a birthday, I was super excited.
 Now suddenly I could play games at home!
 After a short time, just playing games became boring.
 I taught myself programming.
 First BASIC, then Assembler and Pascal.
 And started creating.
 That’s how I got hooked up, and I have remained ever since.

-My core professional specialities are front-end web development and Oracle database, but my experience is much wider, and my interests are as broad as the technology universe itself.
+My core professional speciality is front-end web development with JavaScript and React, but my experience is much wider, and my interests are as broad as the technology universe itself.
 After many years I am still passionate about technology, and I never stop learning.

 ## My technical competencies